 Whether you live in England or America, this is probably as far as you can travel.
-Most importantly, other than Antarctica, this is going to be the most expensive trip you will ever take.
+Most importantly, other than Antarctica, this will be the most expensive trip you will ever take.
 The flights alone or going to set you back a small fortune.
 Unless you can score a fantastic deal, this will be a costly trip.
-The challenge with many deals is typically you have to be able to travel on a minute’s notice.
+The challenge with many deals is typically you have to travel at a minute’s notice.
 Therefore, this is hard for most of us.
 I booked the entire trip myself.
-I’ll share all the costs which I offset with some points.
+I’ll share all the costs, which I offset with some points.
 Lastly, I’ve reviewed a few deals lately, and all said and done, it might be more advantageous to book a tour.
 I’ll share some with you at the end that I think are reliable options.

 Flight Route: Orlando – Los Angeles – Sydney – Uluru – Cairns – Auckland – Los Angeles – Orlando